Display Accessibility Tools

 • Engineering bacteria for industrial and medical applications

-• Green economy: biofuels and renewables through algae and microbial communities
+• Green economy: Biofuels and renewables through algae and microbial communities

-We pride ourselves in providing graduate students and post-docs with:
+We pride ourselves in providing graduate students and postdocs with:

 • Quality research and educational environment